Italian red wines for steak, venison, pork or lamb

 Wine for Venison: Cannonau

 If you’re planning to spend your day outside exploring the great outdoors, nothing beats coming home to a hearty venison stew that’s been simmering in the slow cooker.
 As well as garlic, red wine and woody herbs like rosemary and thyme, this stew is also spiced with juniper berries.
-These strong flavours deserve a standout wine, and Fiona MacLean recommends Ridolfi Brunello di Montalcino DOCG as a great wine for venison.
-She says it is
+We recommend bold and spicy wines from Sardinia made from Cannonau.

 Wine for Rabbit: Nero d’Avola